Five Things that Every Used Car Dealer Should Know

 Here are five things to consider in order to maximize your automotive business’ success:

 - Keep an eye on the market days’ supply – Staying ahead of the supply and demand of specific cars within a market can take your used vehicle inventory to the next level of success.
 “Buyer Guarantees” with a stock that is highly desirable can do wonders to promote sales.
-You can keep up with this critical market data without causing a headache by using the Laser Appraiser Dealer Studio – this powerful automotive app does all the analyzing of used vehicle markets, including Market Days’ Supply for inventory (and prospective inventory) answering what cars will give you the best bang for your buck.
+You can keep up with this critical market data without causing a headache by using the Laser Appraiser Desktop – this powerful automotive app does all the analyzing of used vehicle markets, including Market Days’ Supply for inventory (and prospective inventory) answering what cars will give you the best bang for your buck.
 Rule of thumb: your inventory’s average market days’ supply should be around 75, demonstrating a balance of very desirable cars with narrow margins and less desirable cars with wider margins.

 - Have a good cost-to-market metric – Used cars sometimes need extra help before they land into the hands of their next owner; and for a dealership, sometimes tracking where all the money put into a car is difficult given all the hustle and bustle.
 In general, a successful dealer should aim for an 85% cost-to-market metric – that is, you should have made at least a 15% gross profit after selling your used vehicle.
 Keep track of this data in order to guide how you spend your money, and have a better understanding of a car’s gross profit potential.